roberthorlings/firefly-iii/full-description.md

 * **Asset accounts**
   * Asset accounts hold your money.
 Your bank account is an asset account.
 Your savings account is an asset account.
 They would be called "Savings account" or "Checking account".
 These accounts can be created with an initial (negative) balance, which is useful since you won't be entering your entire financial history.
 * **Expense accounts**
   * Expense accounts are stores, shops, online things, whatever.
-For example: "Target", "Thinkgeek" or wherever you get stuff.
+For example: "Target", "Thinkgeek", "Walmart" or wherever you buy stuff.
 * **Revenue accounts**
   * Revenue accounts are the places you get money from.
 Ie. "my mom", "my job" or "the gubberment".